about us

 Gretchen McLean is a Mooresville native.
 She has two grown children, Carson and Maclean.
 Gretchen is an Air Force Veteran, a graduate of Montreat College with a bachelor’s degree in Business Administration, and is currently an Executive Assistant for a software company based in New York and works from home.

 Gretchen has been active in politics since volunteering for Democratic candidates as a Senior in High School.
-Her other volunteer activities include being a Girl Scout troop leader and creating and maintaining her son’s Boy Scout troop website for four years.
-Gretchen is an avid reader who enjoys spending time with her family and friends and relaxes by cuddling with her cat, Molly.
+She is an avid reader who enjoys spending time with her family and friends and relaxes by cuddling with her cat, Molly.

 Treasurer – Allen Edwards